Hot Pink (album): Commercial performance

 Hot Pink was released on Thursday, November 7, 2019.
 This decision was considered unconventional, as Friday is often Global Release Day for new music.
 Consequently, Hot Pink debuted at number 93 on the US Billboard 200, selling 7,900 album-equivalent units.
 The next week, Hot Pink rose to number 19, earning 20,000 album-equivalent units.
 The album later reached a new peak of number nine on the US Billboard 200, as a result of "Say So" reaching number one on the Billboard Hot 100, selling 37,000 album-equivalent units.
 It became her first album to reach the top 10 on the chart.

 Elsewhere, Hot Pink debuted at number 96 on the UK Albums Chart in mid November 2019, and later peaked at number 38 in March 2020.
 The album was certified gold for selling 100,000 album-equivalent units in the United Kingdom by the British Phonographic Industry in May 2021, and has spent over 35 weeks on the UK Albums Chart as of March 2021.
 Hot Pink also peaked in the top 20 in countries such as Canada, Australia, Ireland, New Zealand, the Netherlands, Denmark, Finland, and Sweden.
 It was also a top 10 hit in Norway, Iceland, and all three Baltic states.
-Hot Pink has also earned gold certifications in France, Poland, Singapore, and Sweden, and platinum certifications in Australia, Brazil, Denmark, and New Zealand.
+Hot Pink has also earned gold certifications in France, Singapore, and Sweden, platinum certifications in Australia and Denmark, multi-platinum certifications in Poland and New Zealand, and a diamond certification in Brazil.

 In late 2020, Doja Cat was awarded with a number of certifications from the Recording Industry Association of America as part of their Class of 2020 program.
 Hot Pink was certified gold for having sold more than 500,000 album-equivalent units in the United States, while "Say So" was certified triple-platinum for selling three million units, "Juicy (Remix)" featuring Tyga was certified double-platinum for selling two million units, and "Like That" featuring Gucci Mane was certified platinum for selling one million units.
 "Rules" and "Cyber Sex" were also both certified gold for selling 500,000 units.